heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 There are multiple ways to handle multiple clients with concurrency (among others):

-- Multi-processing.
+- Multiprocessing.
-- Multi-threading.
+- Multithreading.
 - Asynchronous programming.

 Java has a package for concurrency called [`java.util.concurrent`](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/concurrent/package-summary.html).

-In this teaching unit, we will focus on multi-threading but the other methods are equally valid and interesting to learn.
+In this teaching unit, we will focus on multithreading but the other methods are equally valid and interesting to learn.

-### Multi-processing
+### Multiprocessing

-Multi-processing is the ability of an application to handle multiple processes at the same time.
+Multiprocessing is the ability of an application to handle multiple processes at the same time.

 A process is a program in execution.
 It is identified by a process ID.